What is PostgreSQL's JSONB Type

 Before We Begin

 JSONB is a way to store JSON data in PostgreSQL databases.
-This format has several important differences from how JSON data is handled in PostgreSQL and MySQL, each with their own advantages and disadvantages.
+PostgreSQL actually provides both json and jsonb, and they differ in storage format and query characteristics.
 When I first used PostgreSQL and encountered JSONB, I simply thought this unfamiliar type was the same as JSON and used it without much consideration.
 However, when problems arose during use, I organized the content I had to investigate.

 JSON